 - Blow/Bottle flies do not always require chemical control.
-However, if necessary, spray entry points on building or fly resting areas with residual liquid insecticides such as Avesta CS, Cyper WSP, or Bifen IT.
-In order to maintain residual control, use these insecticides once a month.
+However, if necessary, spray entry points on the building or fly resting areas with residual liquid insecticides, such as Cyzmic CS, Cyper WSP, or Bifen IT.
+To maintain residual control, and use these insecticides once a month.

 - Fly Glue Traps such as Musca Stick - 12", Musca-Stik - 24", or Revenge Jumbo Fly Catchers may be used to trap and kill Blow flies.
-You can use the Goldsticks inside or outside.
-The Jumbo Fly Catchers are perfect for hanging in gararges or basements.
+You can use the Gold sticks inside or outside.
+The Jumbo Fly Catchers are perfect for hanging in garages or basements.
 We carry a large assortment of fly glue traps.

 - Fly Baits are a common method of fly control, but not to control blow flies.